-10 Entrepreneurs Who Are Slaying the Boss Girl Game Right Now
+10 Female Entrepreneurs Who Are Slaying the Game Right Now

 Women currently hold only 4.2% of the CEO positions in America’s 500 biggest companies, according to the 2016 Fortune 500 list.
 That statistic makes me mad, because there are so many talented women out there—and they deserve a chance at the top jobs.
-Instead of ranting about gender disparity, though, I want to focus on the women who are making their own successes happen.
-The following female founders have worked hard to build and lead successful companies, and they’re kicking butt in the business world.
+Instead of ranting about gender disparity, though, I want to focus on the women who have taken success into their own hands.
+The following female entrepreneurs have worked hard to build and lead successful companies, and they’re kicking butt in the business world.
 I’d love to see all of them on the Fortune 500 list in the next few years.

 Katia Beauchamp + Hayley Barna